telefonicaid/fiware-orion/doc/manuals/orion-api.md

 The rationale behind the "stikyness" of metadata in this default behaviour is described in more detail in [this issue at Orion repository](https://github.com/telefonicaid/fiware-orion/issues/4033)

-At the moment, NGSIv2 doesn't allow to delete individual metadata elements once introduced.
+At the moment, Orion doesn't allow to delete individual metadata elements once introduced.
 However, you can delete all metadata updating the attribute with `metadata` set to `{}`.

 ### `overrideMetadata` option